Finding the Best Places to Retire Since 2006!

 Is Florida Considered Tax Friendly for Retirement?
 Yes

-Cons: The crime rate is above the national average, but residents say that they feel safe.
+Cons: The crime rate is slightly above the national average, but residents say that they feel safe.

-Notes: Brooksville has grown by 5% within the last 10 to 20 years and is racially diverse.
+Notes: Brooksville has maintained its population during the last decade and is racially diverse.
 People seem to enjoy living here.